optimizely/oevents/README.md

 ## Downloading `oevents`

-You can download a zipped directory containing the `oevents` CLI [here](https://library.optimizely.com/labs/artifacts/optimizely-data-cli/optimizely-data-cli.zip).
+You can download a zipped directory containing the `oevents` CLI [from this repo](https://github.com/optimizely/oevents/archive/master.zip) or you can download just the shell script [here](https://library.optimizely.com/data/oevents/v0.0.1/oevents)

 `oevents` lives in the  [Optimizely Labs Github repository](https://github.com/optimizely/labs/tree/master/labs/optimizely-data-cli).
 You can also access it by cloning the repository or downloading the `oevents` script directly from the Github web interface.